 Drilling of the PV-12 well commenced in April 2022.
 A change in the drilling program was announced in early July 2022 and Cue has expensed \$0.8 million of exploration costs associated with the decision to cease drilling to the Arumbera target.
 On 22 August 2022, Cue announced that the side track targeting the lower P2 and P3 reservoirs had encountered water and drilling ceased.
-The costs associated with this side track in total are \$2.2 million, of which \$1.0 million are expensed in FY2022 and the balance of \$1.2 million will be expensed in FY2023.
-A new sidetrack is currently being drilled into the P1 formation.
+The costs associated with this side track in total are \$2.2 million, of which \$1.0 million are expensed in FY 22 and the balance of \$1.2 million will be expensed in FY23.